Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

     -   ###  Popup Infinite Slider Gallery Modal (HTML, CSS, JavaScript)

         - When a user clicks on a piece of artwork (be it an image or a video) a new frame will pop up in the foreground, allowing the user to view the art in a larger frame with greater detail.
 Then they will be able to scroll horizontally through the different pieces of art.
+More details here:
         [https://www.youtube.com/watch?v=H5zTYYOX1to] |
         [https://codinginpublic.dev/projects/popup-image-slider/]